SoftFever/OrcaSlicer/doc/developer-reference/How-to-wiki.md

 # How to Contribute to the Wiki

-This guide explains how to contribute to the Orca Slicer wiki.
+This guide explains how to contribute to the OrcaSlicer wiki.

-Orca Slicer uses GitHub's wiki feature, which allows users and developers to create and edit documentation collaboratively.
+OrcaSlicer uses GitHub's wiki feature, which allows users and developers to create and edit documentation collaboratively.

 We encourage all developers and users to contribute to the wiki by updating existing pages and adding new content.
 This helps keep the documentation up-to-date and useful for everyone.